About Us

 Board Member

-A resident of Montreal, Adriana is a seasoned professional in the acquisitions and investment space, with a wealth of experience across Western Europe, Canada, and the United States.
-Throughout her career, she has held key roles at Joddes Limited, Tristan Capital Partners and Aerium Finance Ltd, and has overseen diverse portfolios of investments across asset classes, including real estate, renewable energy, and infrastructure.
+Adriana is a seasoned professional in the acquisitions and investment space, with a wealth of experience across Western Europe, Canada, and the United States.
+Throughout her career, she has overseen diverse portfolios of investments across asset classes in private markets, including real estate, renewable energy, and infrastructure.

 Ameerally Kassim-Lakha